 Thank you for your kind introduction.
-I was reminded that today is the fifth anniversary of SIGAR's partnership with the NATO Stability Policing Centre of Excellence - which began right here in this building - and I sincerely want to thank its leadership - past and present - for our long and mutually beneficial relationship.
-We all owe a great deal of thanks to Colonel Giuseppe De Magistris, the Director of the Centre, for his tireless leadership in organizing this conference to discuss SIGAR's recently released lessons learned report entitled "Police in Conflict: Lessons from the U.S. Experience in Afghanistan."
+I appreciate the invitation from Dr. Hussey to speak today and the work of my good friend, Colonel Giuseppe De Magistris for helping to organize this event to discuss SIGAR's recently released lessons learned report entitled "Police in Conflict: Lessons from the U.S. Experience in Afghanistan."